arm/arm-toolchain/CONTRIBUTING.md

 #### Toolchain integration

-Patches that are specific to integrating components of the Arm toolchain or the the projects that it depends on, may be implemented downstream if there's insufficient benefit to the upstream project.
+Patches that are specific to integrating components of the Arm Toolchain or the projects that it depends on, may be implemented downstream if there's insufficient benefit to the upstream project.
 For example upstream may not be willing to accept a patch that only affects Arm Toolchain, but they may be willing to accept a